 CARES Description The purpose of CARES is to provide a safe and therapeutic school environment for New York City public high school students whose previous school performance has been limited by emotional and behavior difficulties, including alcohol or drug problems.
 CARES provides both educational and therapeutic components, including substance abuse treatment for students who use drugs or alcohol.
 We help teenagers become motivated, examine and change their destructive behaviors, learn to cope effectively with life stresses, and become abstinent from mood-altering substances.

 The CARES educational component is provided directly by the New York City Department of Education.
-Referred teens must have successfully completed 8th grade and be eligible to work towards their high school diploma or GED.
+Referred teens must have successfully completed 8th grade and be eligible to work towards their high school diploma or the Test Assessing Secondary Completion (TASC, formerly GED.)
 All CARES treatment components are designed to address the specific problems that have interfered with each individual student's academic and social success in the past.
 CARES teachers and clinical staff work hard to provide the education, life-skills training, and individually focused therapies that students need in order to reach their goals.

 CARES is a safe and friendly place, and all rules and policies are intended to maintain the respectful community that helps our students to succeed.
 As members of the CARES community, all students and families must be familiar with the rules and expectations, and all must agree to abide by them in order to participate at CARES.
 These rules and expectations are described in the CARES Handbook